 Another outstanding national park in Uganda is Kibale National Park.
 Because of its high numbers of different types of primates, it is also known as the primate capital of the world.
 The park is famous for chimpanzee tracking and habituation experiences.
 Beyond chimps, Kibale is a great place to see other primates, hundreds of birds and a great variety of butterflies

 Kibale also offers community tourism.
 Enjoy the experience of being one with the community.
 Eat a traditional meal, participate and learn basket weaving or take a tea plantation tour.

 Mgahinga sits high in the clouds, at an altitude of 2000m to to just over 4000m.
 The park’s major purpose is to protect the rare mountain gorillas that inhabit its dense forests.
 It is also an important habitat for the endangered golden monkey.

 Mgahinga’s most striking features are its three conical extinct volcanoes, Muhavura, Gahanga and Sabinyo.
 These three are part of the Virunga Ranges that lie along the border region of Uganda, DRC and Rwanda.

 In addition to gorilla and / or golden monkey tracking, the park provides excellent volcano climbing experiences.

-Though the park is best known for gorilla trekking, it also provides refuge to elephants, chimpanzees, monkeys, various small antelopes, butterflies and chameleons.
+Though the park is famous for gorilla trekking, it also provides refuge to elephants, chimpanzees, monkeys, various small antelopes, butterflies and chameleons.

-Interested in visiting one or more of Uganda’s fabuloous national parks, please contact us.
+Interested in visiting one or more of Uganda’s fabulous national parks, please contact us.
 We will make all your dreams come true!!